Are you dealing with a landlord from hell?

 - Using a tenant’s security deposit for reasons other than those mentioned in the terms of the lease and state laws

-- Missing or damaged belongings due to the landlord’s neglect
+- Missing or damaged belongings due to neglect

 - Non-reimbursement of your living expenses when you had to temporarily move out due to issues with the unit

-- Landlord is unresponsive and refuses to communicate, even about matters involving the rental property
+- They are unresponsive and refuses to communicate, even about matters involving the rental property

-Most landlord-tenant disputes are handled by a small claims court, as these cases only involve money.
-These courts allow a tenant to sue a landlord for a maximum of $3,500 to $10,000, depending on the state.
+Most of these disputes are handled by a small claims court, as these cases only involve money.
+These courts allow a tenant to sue for a maximum of $3,500 to $10,000, depending on the state.
 But if you plan to sue your landlord beyond that account, you must use a different court.

-If you believe your landlord has been acting illegally, and you wish to get him in trouble, we hope that this guide has helped you.
+If you believe they have been acting illegally, and you wish to get him in trouble, we hope that this guide has helped you.